Portrait of Max Ploner

 Max Ploner

-PhD student at HU Berlin (machine learning group) and member of Science of Intelligence (SCIoI).
+PhD student at Humboldt Universität zu Berlin (machine learning group) and member of Science of Intelligence (SCIoI).

 I'm interested in continual & transfer learning, knowledge probing, and growing neural networks.
 If you have questions, interesting papers to share, or have anything else on your mind, don't hesitate to reach out!